stimulsoft/Samples-NET.Core-MVC-CSharp/README.md

+## Attention!

+This repository is archived, and the source code of these examples is no longer updated, because the framework used in the examples is outdated.
+Compatibility with new versions of the product is not guaranteed.
+Use examples with new product versions for [.NET Core 3.1](https://github.com/stimulsoft/Samples-NET.Core-3.1-MVC-CSharp) and [.NET 5.0](https://github.com/stimulsoft/Samples-NET-5.0-MVC-CSharp) frameworks.

+---

 # ASP.NET Core MVC C# samples for Stimulsoft Reports.Web

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.Web reporting tool in the ASP.NET Core applications, using C# code and HTML5 components.
 This product and examples are compatible with .NET Core 2.0 and higher.